imankulov/cookiecutter-python-project/README.md

 ## How to configure VSCode

 At the moment, VSCode doesn't automatically detect Poetry environments.
-You can set it manually though.
+You can set it manually, though.
 For a newly created project, create a `.vscode/settings.json`

 ```
 poetry install